lesterlimjj/tp/docs/DeveloperGuide.md

       Expected: Preference is added to the first person with new tag.
 Success message shown.

 1. Adding a preference with invalid parameters

+   1. Prerequisites: At least one person exists in the list.
+The tag `existingTag` exists and the tag `nonExistentTag` does not exist in the system.

    1. Test case: `addPreference`<br>
       Expected: Error message shown about missing arguments.